Locations:

 • A reaction to medicine that treats epilepsy like valproate or carbamazepine.

 Always talk to your healthcare provider if you anticipate becoming pregnant to understand your risk of having a child with a condition like spina bifida occulta.
-They’ll advise on whether you need to start adding folic acid to your diet or whether or not your current medications pose a threat to the health of your child.
+They’ll advise on whether you need to start adding folate or folic acid to your diet or whether or not your current medications pose a threat to the health of your child.

 Diagnosis and Tests